Updated On

 All you need for a large mound are a few tablespoons of granules, placed on or near the ant mound.
 The ants will do the rest of the work, eliminating entire colonies in only a few weeks.

 If you are treating a large area, you can also broadcast the granules over entire acreages, killing any colonies that happen to pick up the bait.
-If you only have 1 ant colony, you may want to consider a different method or a smaller package of bait.
+If you only have one ant colony, you may want to consider a different method or a smaller package of bait.

 Drenching the Mound

-Always follow the label on your pesticide, but one example of how this method could be done is by mixing 1 ounce of Talstar into 1-2 gallons of water, then drenching the mound itself as well as in a 3 foot radius of the mound.
+Always follow the label on your pesticide, but one example of how this method could be done is by mixing 1 ounce of Talstar into 1–2 gallons of water, then drenching the mound itself as well as in a 3-foot radius of the mound.

 Boiling Water Method

-Take the boiling water and a funnel (heat resistant) to the anthill.
+Take the boiling water and a heat-resistant funnel to the anthill.
 Insert the funnel into the anthill, and pour as much boiling water as possible into the colony.

 Today’s Homeowner Tips

-Will Bleach, Vinegar, or Gasoline/Fire Kill an Anthill?
+Will Bleach, Vinegar, or Gasoline/Fire Kill an Ant Hill?

 Get Free Pest Control Estimates